bgreen-trimble/trimble-modus-vue/README.md

 # Trimble Modus Vue

 This project implements the Trimble Modus design system using Vue.js 3 and Tailwind CSS 4.
-It provides a comprehensive implementation of Trimble Modus design elements including typography, colors, spacing, borders, shadows, and responsive design.
+It provides a partial implementation of Trimble Modus design elements including typography, colors, spacing, borders, shadows, and responsive design.

 ## Features